What is Embroidery?

-You can either purchase already created design files made for embroidery machines or create a file that is compatible.
-To ensure your file is compatible with the embroidery process, it will have to be created as a vector image.
+You can either purchase already created design files made for embroidery machines or create a compatible file.
+To ensure that your file is compatible with the embroidery process, it will have to be created as a vector image.

-A vector file is an illustrator file that is typically created in Adobe Illustrator or Corel Draw.
+A vector file is an illustrator file that is designed and created in Adobe Illustrator or Corel Draw.
 Vector images are clean, print-ready, and are able to be scaled without any loss of integrity to the image.